 View Video: Raising a Simple Flagpole Demonstration

-The key to lifting and securing a simple flagpole is tying on three guy lines about 3/4 of the way up, and extending them out equidistant from one another.
+The key to lifting and securing a simple flagpole is tying on three guylines about 3/4 of the way up, and extending them out equidistant from one another.
 The stakes should form an equilateral triangle, and should ideally be hammered in a distance away from the flagpole of at least twice the height of where they’re tied.
-So, if the flagpole is 15 feet, and the guy lines are attached 11 feet up, the stakes should be 22 feet from the pole.
+So, if the flagpole is 15 feet, and the guylines are attached 11 feet up, the stakes should be 22 feet from the pole for optimum stability.
+NOTE: Under many circumstances, this distance can be much shorter and still provide the support to hold the flag up, even during lengthy periods of use.

 While the flagpole is being lashed together, a Scout or Scouts can be putting the stakes in the ground, pacing out the proper distance and hammering them in to form that equilateral triangle.